 Biology Laboratory Apparatus

 Some of the major laboratory apparatus used at a biology laboratory include the following:

 Beaker is a cylindrical container that has a small spout and a flat base.
 The small spout helps to pour solutions with minimum spillage.
 Beakers come in a variety of shapes.
-Mostly beakers are used to contain and store solutions.
+Mostly, beakers are used to contain and store solutions.
 They are also used in combination with a burette to perform the titration process.
-Some of the beakers also contain a graduated scale attached to its exterior that helps note the quantity of solution.
+Some of the beakers also contain a graduated scale attached to its exterior that helps to note the quantity of solution.

 4. Test Tubes